 - "4-H Age" is the age youth are at the start of the current 4-H year on October 1st.
 Youth who are 5 years of age on October 1st may join a 4-H Cloverbud group.
 Cloverbud is the ONLY project in which youth ages 5-7 years can enroll.
 Cloverbuds may exhibit at the fair.
 Cloverbud projects are not judged and do not receive premium money.
 Cloverbuds will receive a participation ribbon.
 When a youth is age 8 on October 1st of the current 4-H year, they may join a regular 4-H club as a "full-fledged member" who can enroll in many different projects.
-If a youth turns 19 years of age prior to the beginning of the program year (October 1), she/he is not eligible to re-enroll in 4-H unless she/he is still in high school. - County Agents will verify 4-H membership for exhibitors from other counties.
+If a youth turns 19 years of age prior to the beginning of the program year (October 1), she/he is not eligible to re-enroll in 4-H unless she/he is still in high school. - To exhibit in a category, the 4-H member must be currently enrolled in that project. - County Agents will verify 4-H project enrollment for exhibitors from other counties.
 Members not complying with these rules will not compete in the 4-H division or enter the livestock sale.